PeaceChoy/Flink-TPC-H-Q3-Performance-Benchmarking-Project/README.md

 ### Flink TPC-H Q3 Performance Benchmarking Project
-This project benchmarks the performance of Apache Flink in executing the TPC-H Query 3 (Q3) using different configurations and optimizations.
+This project benchmarks the performance of changed Apache Flink based on Cquirrel's BasedProcessFunction in executing the TPC-H Query 3 (Q3) using different configurations and optimizations.
 It leverages real-world data generated via DuckDB's TPC-H extension and evaluates Flink's execution efficiency under various threading and optimization strategies.

 The goal of this project is to analyze and compare the performance of Flink when processing a complex analytical query (TPC-H Q3) under three distinct configurations: